groovysquirrel/kpers-poc/documents/FrontEndDevPlan v1.md

-## KPERS Fund Manager Relations POC – Frontend Initial Plan
+## KPERS Fund Manager Relations POC – Frontend Progress & Next Steps

-This document summarizes our shared understanding for the frontend work and provides a concrete, step-by-step plan that a second-year CS student can follow over the course of a day.
+This document summarizes our shared understanding for the frontend work and provides a concrete, step-by-step plan that a second-year CS student can follow.
 It is based on `PRD.md`, the provided wireframes, and the constraints we agreed on.

-### Objectives for Today
+### ✅ COMPLETED WORK
-- Build a scalable React app shell (Vite + React + SST) with a collapsible left navbar and initial routes.
+- ✅ Built scalable React app shell (Vite + React + SST) with collapsible left navbar
-- Use MUI as the component library and approximate KSERS/KPERS brand styling.
-- Scaffold pages that map to the wireframes: Dashboard, Managers, Manager Detail, Events, Event Create, Search, Settings, Admin.
-- Add a modular Search component (stubbed) we can iterate on later.
+- ✅ Installed and configured MUI with KPERS-inspired theme
+- ✅ Created AppShell with smooth transitions and localStorage persistence
+- ✅ Implemented SidebarNav with grouped menu items and proper icon alignment
+- ✅ Created sample Dashboard page with wireframe-matching layout
+- ✅ Set up routing with protected routes (only `/login` public)
+- ✅ Fixed sidebar spacing, scrollbars, and hamburger alignment issues

+### 🎯 CURRENT STATUS
+The app shell is complete and functional.
+You can run `npm run dev` in `packages/frontend` to see:
+- Collapsible sidebar (starts collapsed, persists state)
+- Hamburger menu aligned with sidebar icons
+- Sample Dashboard page with grid layout
+- Smooth transitions and proper spacing
+- All routes protected except `/login`

+### 📋 NEXT STEPS (Priority Order)
+1. **Complete Page Scaffolding** - Create remaining placeholder pages
+2. **Modular Search Component** - Build reusable search bar with mock data
-- Review and preserve the template’s Cognito auth pattern with protected routes.
+3. **Auth Integration** - Review Cognito auth and add proper route guards
-- Add placeholders and comments for RBAC and backend API assumptions without implementing the backend.
+4. **Domain Types** - Add TypeScript interfaces for Manager, Event, User
+5. **RBAC Placeholders** - Add role-based UI states and TODOs
+6. **Documentation** - Update README with dev instructions

-### Out of Scope (Today)
+### Out of Scope (For Now)
-- Real backend integration, database, storage, or file upload.
+- Real backend integration, database, storage, or file upload
-- Full RBAC and complex a11y.
-No localStorage for menu persistence.
+- Full RBAC implementation (placeholder only)
+- Complex accessibility features
-- Performance tuning and end-to-end tests beyond smoke checks.
+- Performance tuning and end-to-end tests

 ---